 Table 6 shows the correlations between all variables.
 There is a correlation of 61% between the interaction of internal and external auditors and the effectiveness of internal audit and considering the level of significance which is less than 5%, it can be stated that the correlation between internal audit independence and the effectiveness of internal audit is 59%.
-Which is less than 5%, it can be said that there is a significant correlation between the independence of internal audit and the effectiveness of internal audit.
-There is a 16% correlation between the independence of internal audit and considering the level of significance which is less than 5%, it can be said that there is a significant correlation between the independence of internal audit and considering the level of significance which is less than 5%, it can be said that there is a significant correlation between the independence of internal audit and the effectiveness of internal audit and the effectiveness of significance which is less than 5%, it can be said that there is a significant correlation between the independence of internal audit and the effectiveness of internal audit and the effectiveness of significant correlation between the independence of internal audit and the effectiveness of internal audit.
+Which is less than 5%, it can be said that there is a significant correlation between the independence of internal audit and the effectiveness of internal audit and the effectiveness of internal audit and the effectiveness of internal audit and considering the level of significance which is less than 5%, it can be said that there is a significant correlation between the independence of internal audit and the effectiveness of internal audit and the effectiveness of internal audit.

 Independence Protection Effectiveness Variable names

 1 Effectiveness

-1 0/617 Ductostica
+1 0/617 Protection

-1 0/000 Protection
+1 0/000 Tiotection

-1 -0/164 -0/163 Indonondonoo
+1 -0/164 -0/163 Indonandanaa

 1 0/032 0/034 Independence